chzvz/usb-auto-sync/README.md

 # USB Auto Sync for Linux

-A simple, reliable tool that automatically syncs a folder on your computer to a USB drive whenever the drive is plugged in using python, rsync and systemd.
+A simple, reliable tool that automatically syncs a folder on your computer to a USB drive whenever the drive is plugged in.

 **NOTE: Your USB must be formatted to EXT4 or NTFS.**